 Machine Learning With Python

-When we talk about Data Science and the Data Science Pipeline, we are typically talking about the management of data flows for a specific purpose - the modeling of some hypothesis.
+When we talk about Data Science and the Data Science Pipeline, we are typically referring to the management of data flows for a specific purpose - the modeling of some hypothesis.
 The models that we construct can then be used in data products as an engine to create more data and actionable results.

 Machine learning is the art of training some model by using existing data along with a statistical method to create a parametric representation of a model that fits the data.
-That’s kind of a mouthful, but what that essentially means is that a machine learning algorithm uses statistical processes to learn from examples, then applies what it has learned to future inputs to predict an outcome.
+In other words, a machine learning algorithm uses statistical processes to learn from examples and then applies what it has learned to future inputs to predict an outcome.

 Machine learning can classically be summarized with two methodologies: supervised and unsupervised learning.

 In supervised learning, the “correct answers” are annotated ahead of time and the algorithm tries to fit a decision space based on those answers.

 In unsupervised learning, algorithms try to group like examples together, inferring similarities usually via distance metrics.